llm-bible/llm-bible.github.io/_publications/manathunga2023aligning.markdown

 bibkey: manathunga2023aligning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.02884"}
-tags: ['Prompting', 'Applications', 'Fine-Tuning', 'Few-Shot']
+tags: ['Fine-Tuning', 'Few-Shot', 'Prompting', 'Applications']
 ---
 Large Language Models (LLMs) have demonstrated remarkable adaptability, showcasing their capacity to excel in tasks for which they were not explicitly